flamingm0e/koverally.info/content/450R/known_issues/_index.md

   - Check that it is tight when assembling the bike
 - There is no sight glass to check oil level
   - [How to check your oil level](/450R/mods/engine.md#oil)
+- Neck bearings failing after less than 2500km
+  - Numerous people giving feedback that neck bearings have failed.
+If you are planning on doing long trips / racing you should replace them with Japanese bearings.